hoppeeyy/pingpong-game/README.md

-Two Player Ping Pong Game is a fun and interactive game built using Python, designed for two players to compete in real time.
-The game replicates classic ping pong mechanics with added realism by incorporating basic physics concepts such as velocity, collision detection, and bounce angles.
-It features smooth paddle control, score tracking, and dynamic ball movement, making it both engaging and educational.
-A great example of combining game development with physics simulations using Python!
+🏓 2-Player Ping Pong Game – Built with Pygame + Physics

+This is a fast-paced and fun 2-player Ping Pong game built using Python and the Pygame library, incorporating basic physics concepts for realistic movement and collisions.
+The game is simple, competitive, and perfect for quick duels with a friend!

+🎮 Game Features:

+👬 2-player local mode – Play with a friend using keyboard controls.

+💥 Physics-based mechanics – Realistic ball bounce, paddle collisions, and speed increase over time.

+🎯 Score system – Tracks each player's score, first to 10 wins!

+🎨 Simple yet visually appealing retro-style interface.

+🛠️ Tech Stack:

+Python

+Pygame (for game development)

+Physics concepts like:

+Momentum

+Angle of reflection

+Speed variation on paddle hit

+🕹️ Controls:

+Player 1: W (up), S (down)

+Player 2: UP arrow (up), DOWN arrow (down)